Submissions

 - First Editorial Decision

-The editor integrates the reviewers’ evaluations and issues a reasoned editorial decision.
+The editor integrates the opinions issued by the reviewers and issues a well-founded editorial decision.
 The decision may correspond to:

-Each decision is communicated through an editorial letter including a summary of observations, detailed instructions, and response deadlines.
-The first editorial decision is expected within approximately two weeks after receipt of the reviewers’ reports.
+Each decision is communicated through an editorial letter that includes a summary of observations, detailed instructions, and deadlines for response.
+The first editorial decision is expected within an estimated two weeks after receiving the review reports.

-If the revised manuscript requires further corrections, it is resubmitted to the reviewers or editor to confirm that the comments have been adequately addressed.
-Depending on the complexity of the observations, up to two additional review rounds may occur before a final decision is reached.
-Authors are given approximately one month to submit the revised manuscript and a detailed response to reviewers’ comments.
-The second evaluation round is expected to last approximately one month.
+If the revised manuscript requires further corrections, it is sent back to the reviewers or the editor to confirm that the observations have been addressed.
+Depending on the complexity of the observations, there may be up to two rounds of review before reaching a final decision.
+A maximum of two additional rounds applies.
+Authors are given approximately one month to submit the corrected version of the manuscript along with a detailed response to the observations made.
+The second round of evaluation takes approximately one month.

 - Final Acceptance and Editorial Preparation

 Once the manuscript meets the scientific and editorial standards of AD-Minister, the article is formally accepted for publication.
-At this point, academic evaluation concludes and the editorial production phase begins.
+From this point, academic evaluation ends and the editorial production phase begins.
 Editorial production includes:

-- Validation of ORCID, DOI, and JEL codes when applicable
+- Validation of ORCID, DOI, and JEL codes, as applicable;

 - Generation of PDF proofs